isomerpages/cris-precise/_research/PRECISE SG100K Resource/Call for Proposals 2026.md

 access to the intermediate data release of 50,000 participants was enabled for Singapore public academic and clinical researchers.
-The PRECISE-SG100K Scientific Committee selected 36 projects, comprising 8 Flagship Projects and 28 Driver Projects (Details on the projects are available <strong><a href="https://www.npm.sg/files/PRECISE_SG100K_Flagship_and_Driver_Projects.pdf" rel="noopener noreferrer nofollow" target="_blank">here</a></strong>).</p>
+The PRECISE-SG100K Scientific Committee selected 36 projects, comprising 8 Flagship Projects and 28 Driver Projects (Details on the projects are available here).</p>
 <p>Building on the success of CFP 2024, and in anticipation of releasing
 baseline data for all ~100,000 participants, PRECISE-SG100K is planning a second Call for Proposals (CFP 2026).
 Upon launch of this Call, we invite researchers in Singapore to submit proposals that make use of the unique PRECISE-SG100K dataset to advance scientific knowledge and clinical translation.</p>
-<p><strong>Important Update for Existing Projects:</strong> Current Flagship
+<p>Important Update for Existing Projects: Current Flagship and Driver Projects
-and Driver Projects approved under CFP 2024 will directly receive access to the PRECISE-SG100K baseline data release comprising all 100,000 participants.
+approved under CFP 2024 will directly receive access to the PRECISE-SG100K baseline data release comprising all 100,000 participants.
 No additional application is required for the approved research scope.
 All existing terms and conditions will continue to apply.</p>
 <h4><strong>BRIEF DESCRIPTION OF PRECISE-SG100K RESOURCE</strong></h4>
 <p>All approved projects will have access to the standard PRECISE-SG100K
 Resource linked to Clinical Data.
 The linked Resource includes:</p>